 Policy Advocacy: CCER advocates for state-level policy solutions to narrow gaps in achievement and improve public education.
 Our advocacy efforts generally have fit into six broad categories of common sense, business-oriented solutions:

 - Demand accountability: Strengthen school, district, and state leadership; and drive accountability for educational change.

 - High expectations: Raise expectations, and help all students meet them.

 - Foster leadership: Attract, develop, and empower the most effective leaders for our schools.

 - Excellent teaching: Prepare, support, and retain excellent teachers, especially of low-income students.

 - Invest intelligently: Establish an effective, transparent, and equitable way of funding public education.

-- Turn around schools: Improve the lowest-achieving schools through greater authority, accountability, and time for learning.
+- Turn around schools: Improve the lowest-achieving schools through strong leadership, accountability, and high-quality learning experiences.

-- 2 annual conferences highlighting research-based practices for school improvement
+- Two annual conferences highlighting research-based practices for school improvement;

-- Research and tools to support school improvement (e.g. Literarcyscan.org and schooldatasystems.org)
+- Research and tools to support school improvement (e.g. Literarcyscan.org and schooldatasystems.org); and